embark-framework/embark-site/source/docs/contracts_testing.md

 ## How to

-You can run specs with ``embark test``, it will run all the test files under ``test/``.
-You can run a specific test file with `embark test <path/test_filename.js>`.
+You can run specs with ``embark test``.
+Invoking this command runs all the test files under ``test/``.
+You can also run a specific test file with `embark test <path/test_filename.js>`.

-Embark includes a testing lib to quickly run & test your contracts in a EVM.
+Embark includes a testing library to run & test your contracts in EVM quickly.
 You can also get a coverage report by adding `--coverage` to the `embark test` command.
-This only works for Solidity contracts right now, but will be improved on and expended in future releases.
+Coverage is only captured for Solidity contracts right now but will be improved on and expanded on in future releases.

 <pre><code class="javascript">// test/simple_storage_spec.js
 /*global contract, config, it, embark, assert, web3*/